PoisotLab/ms_network_prediction/manuscript.md

 which all share the fact that interactions between species are themselves interacting.
-One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad and manageable approach to complex interactions. @Golubski2011ModMod were among the first to show that interaction modifiers are themselves interacting, which makes the complexity of ecological networks explode.
+One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad and manageable approach to complex interactions [@Carletti2020]. @Golubski2011ModMod were among the first to show that interaction modifiers are themselves interacting, which makes the complexity of ecological networks explode.
 Investigating hypergraphical interactions can be more important than previously thought, as they can reveal